psas/avionics-cad/av3/rocketnet-hub/documentation/component_selection.md

 Power MOSFETs Selection (Q2, Q3 and Q5) detailed calculations on page 28 of datasheet.

-## ACDET divider (R137, R138)
+## `ACDET` divider (R137, R138)

-`V_in`(shore power_ is considered on when `ACDET` pin is between 2.4V to 3.15V.
-R137/R138 form a 0.134 voltage divider from `V_in`, so a valid shore power ranges from 17.91 to 23.5 V.
+`V_in`(shore power) is considered valid when `ACDET` pin is between 2.4V to 3.15V.
+R137/R138 as originally designed form a voltage divider with a diver coefficient of 0.134 (66.5 kohm and 430 kohm) which means valid shore power ranges from 17.91 to 23.5 V.

-FUTURE FIX: The low end here is unecessarily high; anything &gt; 16.8V is OK.
-With some headroom and the maximum 2.424 V cutoff, that is 2.42 / 17 = 0.142.
-Just changing R137, that should be 71.37 K ~ 71.5K
+FIXME: Both the low and high end of ACDET are unecessarily high; anything &gt; 16.8V (the maximum battery voltage) should be OK.
+With an extra 200 mV of headroom and using the maximum 2.424 V cutoff, that is 2.42 / 17 = 0.142.
+Changing R137 only, 0.142 implies R137 = 71.37 KOhm -> 71.5KOhm.
+R137 = 71.5 Kohm then sets the valid ACDET voltage range from 16.83 to 22.1 V, which is a better range.

- VACDET is above 0.6V;
-The
-adapter detect threshold should typically be programmed to a value greater than the maximum battery voltage, but lower than the maximum allowed adapter voltage.

-UVLO occurs when `V_vcc` is below  (3.5,3.75,4)V.
+## `ILIM` divider (R142, R139, C122)

+The charge current limiter takes the lower of the voltage set by ChargeCurrent(), and voltage on `ILIM` pin.
+R142/R139 set a voltage divider to set `V_ILIM` which is 3.3V * 100k/(100k+316k) =  3.3V * 0.240 = 0.793 V. From the datasheet, `V_ILIM` = 20 * Ichg * Rsr --> Ichg = `V_ILIM`/(20*Rsr) = 0.793/(20*0.010) = 3.966 A. So, just like Figure 1 in the datasheet, it's set to 4A.
+This is probably fine: 4A seems like a fine upper limit on charge current, we'll most likely be running much lower than that.

+Note that C122 seems gratuitous; it's not in the datasheet, and it probably doesn't need to be filtered.
+That said, it's probably not going to hurt anything and my filter some noise out.

+## `IOUT` output (C110)

+Either 20x the adapter current (shore power current) or 20x the battery charge current, selectable with SMBus command ChargeOption().

+Datasheet says "A 100pF capacitor connected on the output is recommended for decoupling high-frequency noise.
+An additional RC filter is optional, if additional filtering is desired.
+Note that adding filtering also adds additional response delay.".

+ISSUE: it's probbaly not totally necessary, but that seems like a good idea.